A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - **Loot:** none

 ### Aftermath

   - **Loot:**
     - Ameiko rewards the Party with free lodging at the Rusty Dragon for a week (worth 35sp each = 140sp)

 ## Part 2: Local Heroes (Party level 1)

 ### Desecrated Vault (40xp, trivial threat)

   - **Creatures:**
     - 2x [Skeleton Guard](http://2e.aonprd.com/Monsters.aspx?ID=372) - Explosive Death
   - **Loot:** none

 ### The Shopkeepers Daughter (RP encounter, no real threat)

   - **Creatures:**
     - [Vin Vinder using Orc Brute for stats](https://2e.aonprd.com/Monsters.aspx?ID=324), fist +7: dmg 1d4+3, nonlethal
   - **XP:** - 30xp for beating him, 60xp for intimidate or deception, 90xp for Diplomacy without hurting his daughters feelings.

 ### The Boar Hunt (60xp, low threat)

   - **Creatures:**
     - 1x [Boar](https://2e.aonprd.com/Monsters.aspx?ID=52)
   - **Loot:**
-    - 100sp reward from Aldern for rescuing him in the raid regardless of accompanying him on the boar hunt
+    - 100sp reward from Aldern for rescuing him in the raid regardless of whether they accompany him on the boar hunt

 ### Trouble at the Rusty Dragon (RP encounter, no real threat)

   - Conditional XP, 40xp for getting rid of Lonjiku, 80xp for doing so Peacefully.

 ### Monster in the closet (40xp, trivial threat)

   - **Creatures:**
     - 1x [Goblin Commando](http://2e.aonprd.com/Monsters.aspx?ID=233) has only an improvised dagger.
   - **Loot:** None